NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

   .build(),
 ```

 You should get an error type in the highlighted line.
-The reason is that the task builder is type safe, and expects the action file to export a function whose paramters mat the ones that you defined.
+The reason is that the task builder is type safe, and expects the action file to export a function whose parameters match the ones that you defined.

 ### Creating a task action file